 To treat a root canal infection the soft tissue inside the affected tooth is removed or, in extreme cases, the entire tooth is removed, although we always prefer to salvage the tooth whenever possible.

-Root canal treatments are done under local anaesthetic to make them as painless as possible.
+Root canal treatments are done under local anesthetic to make them as comfortable as possible.
 If there is an abscess, this can be drained during the procedure.
 Once the infection has been removed the root canal is cleaned and filled, the tooth is then sealed with a protective filling or crown.
 In most cases a crown will be recommended, as this then helps to protect the remaining tooth.

-A root canal treatment usually necessitates several visits, but is sure to help clear the infection and have your mouth feeling much better than it did before.
+A root canal treatment usually requires several visits, in most cases they can help to clear the infection and have your mouth feeling much better than it did before.
 In some cases, if the infection is very severe or extensive, the tooth may need to be extracted.